 - Warranty: 3 year parts/on-site labor

 - Protection Software: Anti-virus (Microsoft Security Essentials for PC and Sophos for Mac), Anti-adware & Anti-spyware

 The Dell E series Latitude is designed for a professional enterprise user and is not what you will find in a consumer-focused retail store.
 We have found these systems to be very reliable and strongly recommend them to both students and faculty for their personal computing needs.
 This recommendation is not meant to dissuade you from other manufacturers or even other lines of Dell computers, however, we know this line to be a great fit for a law student who needs a solid, reliable system for three years of challenging work.

 We do not recommend tablet-based systems.
 Nor do we recommend netbooks or Chromebooks.
 You are certainly welcome to buy them but we don’t believe they will meet your needs in law school.
 Essentially, you can bring any device you want to law school.
-However, if you want to take exams and keep pace with the challenges of law school, you should purchase a high-quality, business class laptop, not a cheap off-brand version you found on sale at Best Buy.
+However, if you want to take exams and keep pace with the challenges of law school, you should purchase a high-quality, business class laptop, not a cheap off-brand version you found on sale at a big box retailer.
 Remember, you want a system that is reliable and will last you through completing the BAR exam.
 You don’t want a machine that crashes in the middle of the BAR!

 The Pepperdine University Computer Store (an online referral site) offers generous discounts to Pepperdine University students on software and hardware.
 These discounts are often more than the typical education discounts that you will find online.
 The Computer Store can be accessed 24/7 online.